Financial Planning

 The key to financial planning is to start.

-Is this a good time to buy a house?
+Is this a good time to buy a house in the 2025 housing market?

 You might be thinking about the wrong things.

-More than 85% of Americans recently agreed that it’s not a great time to buy a home.
-And that mentality is showing up in sluggish home sales, as a combo of high prices and interest rates keeps people frozen in place.
+Ask the average American whether it’s a good time to buy a house, and you’ll likely hear a “no”; just over 1 in 5 people think so.
+That mentality has shown up in sluggish home sales, as a combo of high prices and interest rates keeps people frozen in place.
+(There are signs that’s starting to change as we go into 2025, however.)

 But what does that mean for you?
 Not a whole lot.
 If you don’t need to move right now or care much when you eventually do, then sure – you might want to wait for more inventory or lower rates.
 But how many people are neutral about whether and when they move or not?
 Not many.
 To figure out if it’s a good time, look at your situation.